 Answering questions like these will help you understand what types of messages and content your customer will want to hear.

-- Does your customer need content that helps them to explain to their boss, why they need the product?
+- Need content that helps them to explain to their boss why they need the product?

-- Does your content help save a customer time, or help them prove their worth?
+- Need content that can save them time or help them prove their worth?
 If so that might encourage your customer to consume more of your content and buy from you.

-- Does your content help educate your customer and improve their own value?
+- Need content that would be educational and help them improve their own value?

-- Does your content help your customer feel validated, and like they’re a part of a community?
+- Require an experience that helps them feel validated, and like they’re a part of a community?

 And aside from creating the content, it’s incredibly important that potential customers feel connected to you and that you do have compassion for them.
 This can’t be achieved with publishing alone, it takes a lot of work to respond to your customer’s comments and questions, back them up and make them feel like you’re there for them and truly understand them.